awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-license-manager-integration.md

 **Note**
 Customers can't launch new instances of the AMI after the contract expiry period\.
 However, during the contract duration, they can launch any number of instances\.
 These licenses are not node\-locked or tied to particular instances\.
 **Private Offer Creation**– Sellers can generate private offers for the products using the Private offer creation tool in the AWS Marketplace Management Portal\.
 **Reporting** – You can set up data feeds by setting up an Amazon S3 bucket in the **Report** section in the AWS Marketplace Management Portal\.
-For more information, refer to [Seller reports and data feeds](reports-and-data-feed.md)\.
+For more information, refer to [Seller reports, data feeds, and dashboards](reports-and-data-feed.md)\.

 ## License models<a name="license-models"></a>